SabaLab/Intro-To-R/01-intro-to-R.md

 > Learning Objectives
 > -------------------
 >
-> -   load external data (CSV files) in memory using the survey table
+> -   load external data (CSV files) in memory using the toxin table
 >     (`surveys.csv`) as an example
 > -   explore the structure and the content of a data frame in R
 > -   understand what factors are and how to manipulate them